 13. Always Stage the Home, Even if It Just Means Rearranging Current Furniture

 16. Don’t Post Too Many, or Too Few, Pictures

 18. Always Inform the Neighbors Before Drone or Exterior Photography Sessions

 19. Ask Your Homeowner to Keep Pets Out of the Home

 21. Whenever Possible, Hire a Professional Listing Photographer

 Over to You

-Is real estate photography something that amateur agents should try on their own?
+What do you think: Is real estate photography something that amateur agents should try on their own?
 If so, what are some great real estate photography tips our experts missed?